Nuggets take home 1st NBA title in rugged 94-89 win over Heat | KRDO

 Before this season, there were only two teams founded before 1980 – the Nuggets and Clippers – that had never been to an NBA Finals.
 The Nuggets took their name off that list, then joined San Antonio as the second original ABA team to capture the NBA’s biggest prize.
 The other two ABAers, the Pacers and Nets, have been to the finals but lost.

-It was the Joker’s blossoming into a do-everything force – even before Monday, he was the first player to record 500 points, 250 rebounds and 150 assists in a single postseason – that made the Nuggets a team to watch.
+It was the Joker’s blossoming into a do-everything force that made the Nuggets a team to watch.
 Not everybody did.
 A shift to winning couldn’t change Denver’s location on the map – in a weird time zone in flyover territory – and it didn’t shift everyone’s view of the Nuggets.

 Even in Denver.